nicholaswmin/fsm/.github/SECURITY.md

 # Security

+Vulnerabilities should be reported via the following process:

+- Open a Github Issue on it's repo and mention it's about a vulnerability.
-Report any vulnerabilities by opening a Github Issue but don't actually post the vulnerability on the Issue itself.
+  - DO NOT post the actual vulnerability on the Issue.

-State that it's a vulnerability report and I'll reply with an email you can contact me on.
+- The authors will reply on the Github Issue with a private phone/email you can contact them on to discuss further.

-Only the latest major versions receive such fixes.
+> note: only the latest version receives bug/security fixes.